Some of us distrust God because we question the fairness of his salvation plan.

 God gave the apostle John a glimpse of heaven before he died.

-He recorded seeing before the throne of God an innumerable multitude from every nation, people group, tribe, and language.
+He recorded seeing an innumerable multitude before the throne of God, from every nation, people group, tribe, and language.

-This description affirms that heaven will be home to reborn believers who lived and died in ignorance of Jesus due to factors such as geography, era, or education.
+This description affirms that heaven will be home to reborn believers who lived and died in ignorance of Jesus because of geography, era, or education.

 We know from another Bible passage that heaven will be home to children who died too young to be accountable for their sins.

-Knowing God’s character, we can presume he makes a similar accommodation for those mentally incapable of comprehending his salvation plan.
+Knowing God’s character, we can presume he makes a similar accommodation for those who are mentally incapable of comprehending his salvation plan.